Full Graduate Faculty

 Eric E. Peterson, Ph.D.
 (Southern Illinois, 1980), Professor of Communication.
 Philosophy of communication, sexualities in mass communication, cultural studies.

 Ann Schonberger, Ph.
-D. (Wisconsin-Madison, 1976), Director of the Women in the Curriculum and Women’s Studies Program, Professor of Mathematics.
+D. (Wisconsin-Madison, 1976), Professor Emeritus of Women’s Studies Program, Professor of Mathematics.
 Women and education, gender differences in science and mathematics, mathematics education.

 Nathan Stormer, Ph.
 D. (Minnesota, 1997), Associate Professor of Communication.
 Feminist rhetoric, reproductive rights, culture and discourse theory.